-The Company is dependent on a relatively small number of directors: Kevin Crawford, Donna Phillips, Antony Harwood, David Frattaroli, and James Cambon; and officers: James Cambon and Samuel Yik.
+The Company is dependent on a relatively small number of directors and management: Kevin Crawford, Donna Phillips, Antony Harwood, David Frattaroli, and James Cambon.
 The loss of any of one of those persons could have an adverse effect on the Company.
 The Company does not maintain key person insurance on any of its management.